SheafificationOfG/BoolosBrewery/docs/test_strategy.md

 For submissions that solve the puzzle in the same average number of questions, they are then sorted based on **minimal "complexity"**.
 What is complexity?
 Well, it roughly corresponds to the size of the [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of your solution.
-In simpler terms, this measures the "size" of the program, but is more refined than basing size on "number of lines" or "file size"; in particular, you are **not** punished for comments, large variable names, etc.
+In simpler terms, this measures the "size" of the program, but is more refined than basing size on "number of lines" or "file size"; in particular, you are **not** punished for comments, large variable names (within reason), etc.

 > The purpose of the "complexity" metric is to encourage more submissions, even if you can't beat the current best strictly in terms of number of questions.
 > If you think you have a slicker way of implementing an existing strategy, this is also fair game!